Note

 connection string, and the storageConnectionString

 The aforementioned Visual Studio Code extension for Bicep includes a visualizer.
-All of these bicep files are visualized as follows:
+All these Bicep files are visualized as follows:

 Staging environments

-The deployment infrastructure can deploy to staging environments, which are short-lived, test-centric, and immutable throwaway environments.
-These environments are very helpful for testing deployments before promoting them to production.
+The deployment infrastructure can deploy to staging environments.
+These are short-lived, test-centric, immutable throwaway environments very helpful for testing deployments before promoting them to production.

 Note

-If your App Service is running on Windows, each App Service must be on its own separate App Service Plan.
-Alternatively, to avoid such configuration, you could instead use App Service on Linux, and this problem would be resolved.
+If the App Service runs on Windows, each App Service must be on its own separate App Service Plan.
+Alternatively, to avoid such configuration, use App Service on Linux instead, and this problem is resolved.

 Summary

-As you update the source code and push
+As source code is updated and changes are push

-branch of the repository, the deploy.yml workflow will run.
-It will provide the resources defined in the bicep files and deploy the application.
-The application can be expanded upon to include new features, such as authentication, or to support multiple instances of the application.
-The primary objective of this workflow is to demonstrate the ability to provision and deploy resources in a single step.
+branch of the repository, the deploy.yml workflow runs.
+It provisions the resources defined in the Bicep files and deploys the application.
+The application can be expanded to include new features, such as authentication, or to support multiple instances.
+The primary objective of this workflow is demonstrating the ability to provision and deploy resources in a single step.

-In addition to the visualizer from the bicep extension, the Azure portal resource group page would look similar to the following example after provisioning and deploying the application:
+In addition to the visualizer from the Bicep extension, the Azure portal resource group page looks similar to the following example after provisioning and deploying the application: